nazgob/sexp_cpp/README.markdown

 * this a simple RSR5 Scheme implementation done in c++
 * project is called sexp_cpp (it morphed out of a s-expressions interpreter)
 * this is **work in progress** project!
 Scheme implementation is not complete yet!
-* its developed and tested on mac so it might not work strait out of the box on Linux (but it will in a future)
+* it's developed and tested on mac so it might not work strait out of the box on Linux (but it will in a future)

 Requirements: